Authentic Lessons for 21st Century Learning

 Engage

 Using the attached Lesson Slides, display slide 3.
-Post the essential question on the board as students enter the room, and read to the students at the beginning of class.
+Post the essential question on the board as students enter the room.
+Read it aloud at the beginning of class.

-Move to slide 5.
-Instruct the students to take out a sheet of notebook paper, and write the following words across the top of the page:
+Move to slide 4.
+Instruct the students to take out a sheet of notebook paper, and write the following words in a column, leaving space between each word for notes:

 • What is the conflict?